truemail-rb/truemail-go/README.md

     // All of validations for "somedomain.com" will be processed with regex validation only.
     // And all of validations for "otherdomain.com" will be processed with mx validation only.
     // It is equal to empty map of strings by default.
-    validationTypeByDomain: map[string]string{"somedomain.com": "regex", "otherdomain.com": "mx"}
+    validationTypeByDomain: map[string]string{"somedomain.com": "regex", "otherdomain.com": "mx"},

     // Optional parameter.
 Validation of email which contains whitelisted domain always will
     // return true.
-Other validations will not processed even if it was defined in validationTypeByDomain
+Other validations will not processed even if it was defined in
-    // It is equal to empty slice of strings by default.
+    // validationTypeByDomain.
+It is equal to empty slice of strings by default.
     whitelistedDomains: []string{"somedomain1.com", "somedomain2.com"},

     // Optional parameter.
 With this option Truemail will validate email which contains whitelisted
-    // domain only, i.e. if domain whitelisted, validation will passed to Regex, MX or SMTP validators.
+    // domain only, i.e. if domain whitelisted, validation will passed to Regex, MX or SMTP
-    // Validation of email which not contains whitelisted domain always will return false.
+    // validators.
+Validation of email which not contains whitelisted domain always will return
-    // It is equal false by default.
+    // false.
+It is equal false by default.
     whitelistValidation: true,

     // Optional parameter.
 Validation of email which contains blacklisted domain always will
     // return false.
-Other validations will not processed even if it was defined in validationTypeByDomain
+Other validations will not processed even if it was defined in
-    // It is equal to empty slice of strings by default.
+    // validationTypeByDomain.
+It is equal to empty slice of strings by default.
     blacklistedDomains: []string{"somedomain3.com", "somedomain4.com"},

     // Optional parameter.
 This option will provide to use custom DNS gateway when Truemail